hyperledgendary/full-stack-asset-transfer-guide/docs/SmartContractDev/01-Getting-Started.md

 From your chaincode terminal window lets start the Smart Contract node module.
 Remember that the `CHAINCODE_ID` and the `CHAINCODE_SERVER_ADDRESS` are the only pieces of information needed.

-Note: Use your specific CHAINCODE_ID from earlier.
+Note: Use your specific CHAINCODE_ID from earlier; the `CHAINCODE_SERVER_ADDRESS` is different - this is because in this case it is telling the chaincode where to listen to for incoming connections from the Peer.
+Therefore is needs to find to `0.0.0.0`

 ```
 export CHAINCODE_SERVER_ADDRESS=0.0.0.0:9999